sambacha/governance-templates/PROJECT_CHARTER.md

 without Approval by the Steering Members.
-Upon Approval by the Steering Members, the Chair(s) will coordinate the submission of the applicable Draft Deliverable or Approved Deliverable to another standards development organization with FINOS.
+Upon Approval by the Steering Members, the Chair(s) will coordinate the submission of the applicable Draft Deliverable or Approved Deliverable to another standards development organization with
+${GITHUB_ORG}.
 Working Group Participants that developed that Draft Deliverable or Approved Deliverable agree to grant the copyright rights necessary to make those submissions.